Find schools that offer these popular programs

 Natural therapists should be able to communicate well with patients, should be up-to-date with developments in natural therapy, and should be professional.
 Natural therapists who hope to own their own practice should be well trained in management, business, and administrative techniques.

 Employment and Economic Outlook

 Natural therapy falls into the U.S. Bureau of Labor Statistics' (BLS) larger category of health care.
-The employment outlook for this field is good, with the BLS projecting employment growth of 23% for health care support occupations from 2014-2024 and 17% growth for health diagnosing and treating practitioners.
-According to the BLS, health care workers who didn't fall into a specific career category earned a median annual wage of $48,270 in May 2015, while natural physicians earned $74,710 at the same time.
+The employment outlook for this field is good, with the BLS projecting employment growth of 18% for health care occupations from 2016-2026 and 16% growth for health diagnosing and treating practitioners.
+According to the BLS, all healthcare support workers, not categorized, earned a median annual wage of $37,220 in May 2017, while natural physicians earned $73,830 at the same time.

 Alternative Career Options

 Listed below are some other choices in the field of wellness: